MathHubInfo/Legacy-MathHub-Drupal/README.md

 * Crawl loaded nodes -- crawls loaded nodes and tries to render them (runs all filters).
 Nothing is displayed but errors and warnings are gathered and appear in `mh/contribute` entries (e.g. `mh/broken-docs` or `mh/common-errors`).
 Useful to get an overview for the state of the served archives.
 Crawls a maximum of 30 nodes at a time, should be re-run until finished if needed (or restarted from the beginning e.g. if the filter implementation changed).
 * Lmh Update -- runs `lmh update`, basically pulls the latest version of all installed archives
 * Lmh Generate -- (re)generates compiled files (that can be loaded by MMT) from source files. e.g. for sTeX, generates `.omdoc` files from `.tex` files by running LaTeXML.
-* Update Libraries -- Updates Lmh internal libraries (i.e. MMT and sTeX).
+* Update Libraries -- Updates lmh internal libraries (i.e. MMT and sTeX).
 * Rebuild MMT Archives -- Rebuilds MMT index, should be typically ran after Lmh Generate.